xfortisfye/GCCF/07-lab.md

 The server is now under siege...
 ```

-10. In the Cloud Console, on the Navigation menu (mainmenu.png), click Network Services > Load balancing.
+10. In the Cloud Console, on the Navigation menu, click Network Services > Load balancing.

 11. Click Backends.